Welcome to today's edition of the Rush 24-7 podcast.

 It's not appropriate for us to go, they say.

-CNN, not gonna go.
+CNN, not going to go.

-So you've got the embattled Attorney General wanting to give guidelines to the so-called free press about how they should handle leaks in investigations, and sitting there in front of all of us, is this IRS matter?
+So you've got the embattled Attorney General wanting to give guidelines to the so-called free press about how they should handle leaks and investigations.

-Now, ladies and gentlemen, it may be because at times I sit here, I fly around on airplanes, I'm at work on location, and I have lofty ideas that enter my brain occasionally, and these ideas tell me that the they've told me for the past four or five years, maybe longer, that the question of our age, the big question of our age was going to be, what is the role of government in our lives?
+And these ideas tell me that they've told me for the past four or five years, maybe longer, that the question of our age, the big question of our age, was going to be, what is the role of government in our lives?

-And what is the true nature of the relationship between you, the citizen and government?
+And what is the true nature of the relationship between you, the citizen, and government?

 I do not think they are any longer the questions of our time.